kennethhoytwoodruff/BikeDeed/README.md

 `BikeDeed.sol` is an attempt to implement the latest draft of the ERC721 standard.

+A somewhat functional prototype can be found here: http://bikedeed.io.

 Its inheriting contract `ERC721Deed.sol` is based on the `ERC721Token` from OpenZeppelin (https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/token/ERC721/ERC721Token.sol).

 *Warning:* The standard is still open for discussion, so this project should be considered work in progress.
 Follow the discussion here: https://github.com/ethereum/EIPs/pull/841